Man and woman with e-bikes on a mountain

 Environmentally friendly disposal

 Old or damaged batteries should be disposed of in an environmentally friendly manner.
-Many dealers and recycling centers offer special programs for the return and safe disposal of lithium-ion batteries.
+Many retailers and recycling centres offer special programmes for the return and safe disposal of lithium-ion batteries.

 Conclusion

 E-bike batteries have evolved significantly through advanced technologies and offer impressive performance and longevity.
 Future innovations such as calcium-air batteries promise an even more sustainable and efficient energy source.
-Proper positioning, care and charging practices are critical to maximize battery life.
-Through careful maintenance and environmentally friendly disposal, e-bike owners can not only enjoy their ride, but also make a contribution to protecting the environment.
+Proper positioning, care and charging practices are critical to maximise battery life.
+Through careful maintenance and environmentally friendly disposal, e-bike owners can not only enjoy their ride but also make a contribution to protecting the environment.